 I plan to sit down and go through all the instructions and figure it out one of these days but until then I am borrowing awesome RV recipes from others.

 If you’re looking to purchase an instapot, this is the one recommended by other RVers.

 I love ingredients that can turn into 3 meals like this one.
-Serve the chicken over rise, in a wrap, or over a bun!
+Serve the chicken over rice, in a wrap, or over a bun!
 Yum!
 Make extra so you can use it for lunch the next day.